 The yacht we were delivering was a custom Discovery 55, and she was absolutely beautiful to sail, and a pleasure to be onboard.
 We were on a 2 on 4 off watch routine for the entirety of our trip, and it was pretty uneventful.
 A few lobster pots bobbed by, some dolphin pods came to play and the wind was on our nose almost the entirety of the trip.
 As Horatio Nelson famously said, “I cannot command winds and weather”.

-After Tarifa we headed around the coast and past Cape Trafalgar.
+After Tarifa we rounded the coast and passed Cape Trafalgar.

-Here is where the geekery comes out, and I make zero apologies.
-On the 21st of October 1805, the British fleet, under Horatio Nelson’s command, met the combined French and Spanish fleets, under French Admiral Pierre-Charles Villeneuve off Cape Trafalgar, for one of the most famous naval battles in history.
-If you want to read more about The Battle of Trafalgar, you can do so here, but I’ll keep this post brief as it’s not the main focus, though you’d not know it from the amount of photo’s I took.
+On the 21st of October 1805, the British fleet, under Horatio Nelson’s command, met the combined French and Spanish fleets, under French Admiral Pierre-Charles Villeneuve, off Cape Trafalgar, for one of the most famous naval battles in history.
+If you want to read more about The Battle of Trafalgar, you can do so here, but I’ll keep this post brief as it’s not the main focus, though you’d not know it from the amount of photo’s I took…

 Despite this ‘great and glorious victory‘ at Trafalgar the Napoleonic Wars continued for another 10 years, but the defeat of the French and Spanish fleets meant that they could no longer seriously come up against the British in battle at sea.